 Our maternity services focus on your care during pregnancy (prenatal care,) labor and childbirth as well as the recuperative period following delivery (postpartum care.)
 Our team approach to collaborative care offers you flexibility.
 Our goal is to work with you to ensure you have the best possible experience.

-Collaborative care means that during your visits you will be seen by each of our four obstetricians on a rotating basis.
+Collaborative care means that during your visits you will be seen by each of our five obstetricians on a rotating basis.
 The benefits of collaborative care include: Combined experience, education, and training of our entire physician group (our physicians consult with each other about every patient to ensure complete care.)

 Shared electronic medical records and constant communication help to strengthen the continuity of your care.